thelfer/tfel/docs/web/hosford.md

   dfp_ddp      = 0;
 }
 ~~~~

+It shall be noted that, at the beginning of this code block:

+- `feel` has been initialized to
+  \(\Delta\,\tepsilonel-\Delta\,\tepsilonto\) by the
+  `StandardElasticity` brick
+- `fp` has been initialized to \(\Delta\,p\) following standard
+  conventions defined in the the `Implicit` domain specific language.
+- the jacobian has been set to identity, following standard
+  conventions defined in the `Implicit` domain specific language.

+Thus, all the variables have been set to describe a purely elastic
+behaviour.
+Hence, nothing is to be done if the boolean variable `b` is
+`false`.
+In this case, one just return `true`.

+If a plastic loading has been predicted, one uses the
+`computeHosfordStressSecondDerivative` function which returns:

+- the Hosford stress `seq`
+- the Hosford stress derivative `n` with respect to the stress
+- the Hosford stress second derivative `dn` with respect to the stress

+The implicit system is then readily written, using expressions given
+in the previous paragraph.

 > **Note** With `C++-17` structured bindings enabled, the previous
 > code is much more readable: